HPCesia/astral-halo/src/content/posts/Markdown-Extensions.md

 ## Components

 Using directives, you can write HTML with markdown inside.
-But to generate complex components, it's a bit tedious, not elegant, and not easy to maintain, it's another hell of HTML tags[^1].
+But to generate complex components, it's a bit tedious, not elegant, and not easy to maintain.
+It's another hell of HTML tags[^1].
 Fortunately, with [rehype-components](https://github.com/marekweb/rehype-components), you can use pre-defined components in markdown files.

-[^1]: If you want to know how hell it is, check the [source code](https://github.com/HPCesia/astral-halo/tree/master/src/content/posts/Markdown-Extensions.md) of this post.
+[^1]: If you want to know how hellish it is, check the [source code](https://github.com/HPCesia/astral-halo/tree/master/src/content/posts/Markdown-Extensions.md) of this post.

 ### Tabs